 Scottish poet Kenneth Steven explores the legend of Deirdre of the Sorrows, which is embedded in the landscapes of Ireland and Scotland and has inspired generations of writers and musicians.

-First broadcast: Sunday 11th December 2022 at 6pm on RTÉ lyric fm as a Lyric Feature.
+First broadcast: Sunday 11th December 2022 on RTÉ lyric fm as a Lyric Feature.

 ‘Deirdre’s Farewell to Scotland’ is one of Scotland’s oldest songs.
 It refers to Deirdre, a figure from the Ulster Cycle of myths and legends, who fled to Scotland with her love, Naoise, before they were tricked into returning to Ireland, where all ended tragically.
 In this programme, Scottish poet Kenneth Steven discovers the origins of the story of Deirdre and explores how it has inspired writers and musicians.

 Recorded on location in Ireland and Scotland, we hear about the earliest mention of the story in old manuscripts, visit places in Ireland and Scotland where the story is embedded into the landscape, and discover some of the writing and song, by both Irish and Scottish artists, which have been inspired by the story.

 Throughout the programme we hear readings from Kenneth Steven’s own sequence of poems ‘Deirdre of the Sorrows’.